Shares in Danish hippy haven "worth more than money"

 Under the deal with the government, which was the result of 10 years of negotiations, none of Christiania's 850 residents will become a property owner, but the Fund will carry out the transaction on their behalf and they will remain tenants.

-A first installment of 46 million crowns is due on April 15 next year, so that is the initial ambition for the share sale, Manghezi said.
-The rest of the money is due in installments over the next six years.
+A first instalment of 46 million crowns is due on April 15 next year, so that is the initial ambition for the share sale, Manghezi said.
+The rest of the money is due in instalments over the next six years.

 (Reporting by John Acher; Editing by Peter Graff)